development

 Apprentice Information session for school leaders

-We are pleased to invite you colleagues to this virtual apprenticeship briefing (zoom link below) designed specifically for headteachers, executive headteachers and MAT Leaders within the GLP.
+We are pleased to invite colleagues to this virtual apprenticeship briefing (TEAMS link below) designed specifically for headteachers, executive headteachers and MAT Leaders within the GLP.

 The session will provide an invaluable opportunity to explore the apprenticeship offerings from Shooters Hill Sixth Form College and the Greenwich Learning Partnership’s teacher apprenticeship route.
 You can find out what is being offered as we begin to plan our budgets for next academic year’s staffing.